antoinemousserion/fab-bridge-ext/README.md

 ### First Use
 1. Visit `https://fab.com/library` to start capturing data
 2. Click the extension icon to view captured entitlements
-3. Visit `https://step-on.dev` to use the floating "Fab Library" button
+3. Customize the extension to work with your own website (see Customization section)

 ## 🚀 Usage